|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Ditched July 24, 1943

 Built by Lockheed in Burbank, California.
 Constructor Number 3834.
-Purchased by the United Kingdom and assigned Royal Air Force (RAF) serial number V9249.
+Purchased by the United Kingdom and assigned Royal Air Force (RAF) as Hudson Mark III serial number V9249.
 Disassembled and loaded aboard Waiotapu as cargo and shipped across the Pacific to New Zealand.

 On February 25, 1942 assigned to 4 Squadron at Suva Airfield (Nausori) on Fiji.
 On July 19, 1942 assigned to 9 Squadron at Plaine de Gaiacs Airfield on New Caledonia.
 Finally, assigned to 3 Squadron based at Henderson Field (Bomber 1) on Guadalcanal.
 No known nickname or nose art.

 On July 24, 1943 during the afternoon took off from Henderson Field (Bomber 1) on Guadalcanal piloted by F/Lt William George Clifford Allison on a patrol mission between New Georgia and Bougainville.
 Earlier in the afternoon, this same crew took off aboard Hudson NZ2027 but aborted the mission due to a defective Identification Friend or Foe (IFF).
 Aboard was passenger Lt.
 Col. Bengough, C.O. of British Solomon Islands Protectorate Defense Force (BSIPDF) and Resident Commissioner.